 Image credit: Louise Kraft

 Now in its 83rd year, Alexandria’s Historic Homes & Garden Tour takes visitors inside the brick walls of 18th and 19th century row houses and historic sites, with peeks into lush courtyard gardens full of spring flowers and grand parlors that are sure to enchant.
 The Historic Alexandria Homes Tour takes place in the fall, and the Campagna Center Holiday Designer Tour of Homes happens each December.
-In the Del Ray neighborhood, the Del Ray House and Garden Tour is a can’t-miss event each spring.

 From Georgian to Art Deco, the range of architecture in Alexandria merits a tour all its own.
 Each spring, experts from the Northern Virginia Chapter of the American Institute of Architects lead free tours of the city’s architecture and urban design and their related history.
 Make sure you book well in advance!
 You can also take Visit Alexandria’s self-guided architecture tour to learn more about one of the country’s oldest historic districts.
+For more niche architecture tours, try Visit Alexandria’s Art Deco Walking Tour of Del Ray.

 Cherry Blossom Tour